insight-platform/Savant/docs/architecture.md

 ## Sink Adapters

-Sink adapters send inference data and(or) generated multi-media data into external storage for future use.
+Sink adapters send inference data and(or) generated multimedia data into external storage for future use.
 Unfortunately, there are many such storages, and schemes of stored data may vary even within a single system.
 That's why it's impossible to build universal sink adapters that fit all needs.
 So instead, we developed several sinks which can be easily modified to create the one you need in your system:

 A developer would be especially interested in the following sinks:

-- Inference results are placed into JSON file stream;
+- Inference results are placed into JSON file stream ([Metadata Sink Adapter](adapters.md#metadata-sink-adapter));
-- Resulting video overlay displayed on a screen (per source);
+- Resulting video overlay displayed on a screen (per source) ([Display sink adapter](adapters.md#display-sink-adapter));
-- MP4 file (per source);
+- MP4 file (per source) ([Video file sink adapter](adapters.md#video-file-sink-adapter));
-- Image directory (per source);
+- Image directory (per source) ([Image file sink adapter](adapters.md#image-file-sink-adapter));
-- Always-On RTSP Stream Sink.
+- Always-On RTSP Stream Sink ([Always-On RTSP sink adapter](adapters.md#always-on-rtsp-sink-adapter)).

 ## Pipeline Configurator